Why LiveSwitch Server

 - For iOS and macOS, use Xcode.

-Note that when you run the Xamarin iOS example, make sure there are no spaces in the example's path.
-Otherwise, the example does not build.
+Make sure there are no spaces in the Xamarin iOS example's path.
+If there are, the example does not build.

 LiveSwitch supports WebRTC.
 LiveSwitch's network tunneling strategies are identical to those recommended by the WebRTC specification.
 LiveSwitch's WebRTC implementation provides complete audio, video, and data-channel stack that is fully interoperable with other modern WebRTC implementations.